|

 My wife Patti, a Nurse Practioner, and I have owned 3 homes in the suburbs since 1977.
 I'm retired now and we have grown

-adult children who live far away (in New York City and Lisbon, Portugal).
-We currently live in Hingham (a Boston suburb) on Otis Hill and for 35 years I
+adult children who live far away (in New York City and Taiwan).
+We currently live in Hingham (a Boston suburb) on Otis Hill and for 35 years I took a commuter boat to Boston to get to work.

 Beacon Street Apt.